Bausch + Lomb Cromorhinol 2% nasal spray

 Sodium cromoglicate

-You must talk to your doctor if you do not feel better or if you feel worse.
+· You should contact your doctor if you do not feel any improvement or if you feel worse.

-What is in this leaflet?
-1. What is CROMORHINOL 2% Nasal Spray Solution and what is it used for?
+1. What is CROMORHINOL 2%, nasal spray solution and what is it used for?

 Pharmacotherapeutic group: ANTI-ALLERGICS, ATC code: S01GX01.

-It is indicated for the treatment of seasonal (hay fever) or non-seasonal (animal dander, mold, dust mites, etc.) allergic rhinitis.
+It is indicated in the treatment of seasonal allergic rhinitis (hay fever) or non-seasonal (animal hair, mold, dust mites, etc.).

-2. WHAT YOU NEED TO KNOW BEFORE USING CROMORHINOL 2%, Nasal Spray Solution?
+2. WHAT YOU NEED TO KNOW BEFORE YOU USE CROMORHINOL 2%, nasal spray solution?

-· if you are allergic to sodium cromoglicate or any of the other ingredients of this medicine (listed in section 6), particularly polysorbates.
+· if you are allergic to sodium cromoglicate or any of the other ingredients of this medicine listed in section 6, including polysorbates.

 IF IN DOUBT, IT IS ESSENTIAL TO ASK YOUR PHARMACIST OR DOCTOR FOR ADVICE.